dmlc/minerva/owl/owl/net/README.md

   ```

 ####Resume Training
-  When <snapshot-index> is not zero, our code will try to load the snapshot of that index and continue training.
+  When `<snapshot-index>` is not zero, our code will try to load the snapshot of that index and continue training.
 If the weight dimension of a layer is not the same with the snapshot, our code will automatically reinitilize that weight, it allows easily finetuning on other datasets.

 ####Multi-GPU
-  When <num-of-gpu> is greater than one, our code will automatically dispatch data batch to multi-gpu to train in parallel.
+  When `<num-of-gpu>` is greater than one, our code will automatically dispatch data batch to multi-gpu to train in parallel.
 We apply synchronize update, thus the result is the same with the one training using one GPU.

-## How to build your own application
-  You can use OwlNet as an example to build your own applications.
-  * First select out the Minerva's C++ interfaces you need, then warpping them into python functions like what we do in owl/owl.cpp.
-Those functions are the building block of your application.
-You can refer to owl/owl/__init__.py, owl/owl/elewise.py.
-  * Implement the training logic using python functions.
-For neural network applications, you may need to encapsulate those functions into layer, net, updater, trainer to clarify the logic.
-You can refer to owl/owl/net.py, scripts/net_trainer.py.
-  * Handling data IO and model saving issue.
-You can refer to owl/owl/netio.py, owl/owl/net_helper.py.
-  * Implement tools to make it easier to use and debug.